Playground >> ArticleResearch

 On an average day, there are about 400 children under their care.
 Children in the homes are typically between 6 and 18 years old.
 To ensure that families donโ€™t get separated, sometimes younger siblings also stay along.
 One of the larger homes has close to 100 children, including children with special needs.

-Their days are structured and well-planned.ย Children wake up in the home, have breakfast, and carry packed lunches to school.
+Their days are structured and well-planned.
+Children wake up in the home, have breakfast, and carry packed lunches to school.
 Many attend nearby private schools that are chosen with care, keeping in mind both academics and how schools respond to children from difficult circumstances.

 After school, they return to the home.
 Teachers are available through the afternoon to help with homework and provide additional support.
 A doctor visits every week.
 For further care, children are taken to government hospitals where SBT has existing partnerships.
 There is also a mental health team that works with the children over time, through counselling and regular sessions.

-Within the home as well, the staff hold this system together.
-Care in these homes often takes on the role of parenting, but at a very different scale.
+Within the home, it is the staff who hold this system together.
+Care here often takes on the role of parenting, but at a very different scale.
 A single staff member may be responsible for far more children than what we would consider ideal in a family setting.
 When asked about qualifications, the emphasis was not on formal credentials as much as the ability to care, to stay, and to build connection over time.
-It raises a larger question of what an โ€œinstitutional parentโ€ looks like for a child, and how collective care is experienced when it is shared across many people rather than held by one.

 _________________________________________________________________________________________________________